Effect of sun exposure and hydrochlorothiazide

 When it comes to sun exposure and the use of hydrochlorothiazide, there is an increased risk of developing skin cancer.
 Studies have shown that long-term use of hydrochlorothiazide, a medication commonly used to treat high blood pressure, can make the skin more sensitive to the harmful effects of the sun.

-See also Amiloride hydrochlorothiazide dose
+See also Is hydrochlorothiazide a fluid pill

 The combination of sun exposure and hydrochlorothiazide can lead to an increased risk of skin cancer, particularly non-melanoma skin cancers such as basal cell carcinoma and squamous cell carcinoma.
 These types of skin cancer are usually found on areas of the skin that are exposed to the sun, such as the face, neck, and arms.